-Assess the potential environmental effects of the construction, operational/maintenance and decommissioning phases on groundwater and surface water resources.
+Assess the potential environmental effects of the construction, commissioning, operational/maintenance and decommissioning phases on groundwater and surface water resources.
 Water conservation through innovative technologies including recycling and using treated wastewater will need to be fully explored and evaluated as part of this assessment.

-Provide details on the quantity and quality of water required for operation of refinery.
+Provide details on the quantity and quality of water required for operation of the refinery.

 A Water Supply Source Assessment Process should be undertaken if the volume of groundwater to be used is greater than 50 m3 per day, including water for fire protection.
-The potential for interference with domestic wells during the construction phase should be examined to evaluate environmental effects on groundwater resources.
+The potential for interference with domestic wells during the construction, commissioning, operation and maintenance and decommissioning phases should be examined to evaluate environmental effects on groundwater resources.